 In an ideal world, your claim would be paid in full within days of the accident.
 However, there is a chance that the truck driver’s insurance company may deny your claim.
 If this happens, it is usually for one of the following reasons:

-What Evidence Will Your Truck Accident Injury Lawyer Need?
+What Evidence Will Your Truck Accident Lawyer Need?

-Your Albany Truck Injury Attorney Must Prove Your Injuries
+Your Albany Truck Accident Attorney Must Prove Your Injuries

 Some of the most common injuries caused by truck accidents include: